Who's it for? Life’s adventurers – take all your kit on your next expedition

 Calling all life’s adventurers… The 13’2” Voyager+ inflatable SUP was created with epic adventures in mind and is the board of choice of many extreme explorers around the world.

 High sides, large volume and narrower width make it a high-speed cruiser, designed for competent paddlers.
-It’s got a 6 point cargo tie-down system at the front and 4 point cargo tie-down system at the back for all your gear (check out our dry bags), and an extra-grippy traction pad to help keep your kit in place at the rear.
+It’s got a 6 point cargo tie-down system at the front and 4 point cargo tie-down system at the back for all your gear, and an extra-grippy traction pad to help keep your kit in place at the rear.

 Like the 12’6” Voyager, it has a RSS battens for increased stiffness and glide when loaded with gear, a removable fin from world leading surfboard fin creators FCS, which slots into the fin box easily by hand and are secured in place with a finger bolt.
 5 embroidered carry handles on the board make portaging easy and comfortable whilst also being soft under foot.
 The Red embossed diamond cut deck pad offers unrivalled grip so you can focus on paddling.